 Studying the local area and going on visits and School Journeys are important ways in which children develop their geographical skills, knowledge and understanding.

-Children are taught ICT skills which they then apply through a full range of subjects to aid learning.
-All our children have weekly access to the ICT suite as well as access to a wide range of technology such as, video recorders, voting pods and data logging equipment.
+Children are taught computing skills which they then apply through a full range of subjects to aid learning.
+All our children have weekly access to the computing suite as well as access to laptops, which can be used in the classrooms.
 All children are taught about responsible internet use and e-safety.

 Music is an important tool for communication and can change the way children feel, think and act.
-Music is taught by a qualified music specialist who delivers the QCA curriculum through a time-tabled weekly slot.
+Music is taught by a qualified music specialist in a weekly time-tabled slot.
 Children are encouraged to listen and appreciate a wide variety of music, to use musical notation, compose and analyse their own compositions as well as learning about different composers.

 Tuition in various instruments is provided by peripatetic teachers through the Borough Instrumental Teaching Scheme.
 Parents are actively encouraged to apply for tuition when their child is considered old enough.
-Children can learn to play the violin, piano, guitar, recorder and brass instruments.
+Children can learn to play the violin, keyboard, guitar and brass instruments.
 There is a termly charge for instrumental tuition which is payable in advance.

 This does not include the hire of an instrument, which can be arranged at the Borough of Barnet Music Office.
-For those parents claiming Benefit, help with the termly fees might be available.
+For those parents claiming Government financial support, help with the termly fees might be available.